Aranna-0572/Proof-of-Love/english/chap3.md

 False consciousness describes how dominant institutions disseminate “counterfactual but normative assumptions and rituals” that make exploitation less visible or more palatable.
 Epistemic ideology refers to flawed cultural systems of understanding that empower elites.

-The causal chain is clear: dominant groups create and propagate these myths/ideologies, which then solidify into “common sense.”
+The causation is clear: dominant groups create and propagate these myths/ideologies, which then solidify into “common sense.”
 This ideological manipulation constitutes a profound form of “primordial barbarism,” because it undermines critical thought and collective resistance, perpetuating oppression without overt coercion.

 ## 3.3 The Origins of Hatred in Power Structures
 ### 3.3.1 Mechanisms by Which Power Imbalances Breed Hostility and Conflict